 There is a well known phrase in the education world known as “Attendance Matters”.
 It means that each and every school day is an important one and that we want students here each and every day.
 We know that students will get ill or have appointments or incidents which do affect their ability to attend every single day.
 However, as a general expectation we think that 95%+ attendance is a reasonable goal for all students.
 Of greater concern sometimes are the absences that can be avoided by some planning and fortitude.
 We believe that teachers are the simply the best at helping our students to learn and are available to help student catch up when absent.
 However, the discussion, presentations, activities, and overall learning that happens in a classroom with peers can’t be replicated through a homework sheet.
 I’m asking that should parents have a choice of keeping your child at school as opposed to pulling them out of class that you opt to keep them at school.
 Simply put, attendance matters.

 We have a very hard working staff and community volunteer base that volunteer thousands of hours so that students can have extracurricular activities.
 I’m a firm believer that some of the most important life lessons happen in the gym, on a stage, or the sports field and strongly encourage all students to get involved.
 We have a wide variety of sports, fine arts, and clubs available to students.
 During the first week of school there are sign-up sheets in the main office so we hope to see everyone down to sign up for at least one activity this year.
 For students who are returning don’t forget that you are never too old to try something new!
 The Wayne Gretzky quote on my office wall is there as a reminder for us all that “you miss 100% of the shots you don’t take”.
-Make sure that 2016-2017 is the year you take a shot.
+Make sure that this is the school year you take your shot!

 Thanks for reading my blog and I look forward to working with you all over the year ahead.